EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/69715492/206924177-a8d751b1-9eb6-434d-adb4-0a75d68586d1.png">

 The machine code for pipelining reference program is similar to single cycle one, but we add 5 nops between each instructions.
 The a0 output from display is now horizontally expanded due to nops.

+The same errors from 4. were carried onto 5. which we fixed.

 # 6. Caching for F1 #
 ## Planning